Extreme Couponing: When Saving Money Goes Too Far

 I think because people are saving money and getting things they need (I use that term loosely) they feel like this obsessive behavior is okay.
 If someone had three rooms dedicated to knick knacks, felt joy when they found them for free, spent 70 hours a week organizing and dusting them, and their collection was causing stress in their marriage people would call them a hoarder.
 I think you can hoard food, just like anything else.

-Couponer #2 seemed slightly more reasonable.
+This couponer seemed slightly more reasonable.
 She started couponing when her husband lost his job and it kind of took off from there.
-She has a stockpile that takes up her entire garage for a family of four.
+Her stockpile that takes up her entire garage for a family of four.
 On her shopping trip she purchased 40 boxes of pasta.
 I found this to be interesting because in the same segment she talked about the cycle of sales.
 Everything goes on sale about every three months, so purchase a three month supply when you can get it at a discount or free.
 I have a family of 9 and we would be eating a lot of pasta if 40 boxes only needed to last 3 months.
 If you were truly stockpiling for 3 months you wouldn’t need 40 boxes.

 One thing that slightly irritated me about couponer #2 was that she told her husband which cereal he could eat based on expiration dates in her stockpile.
 Seriously?
 He is an adult, and while it is important to rotate the stockpile she had at least 40 boxes of cereal, if he wants another kind he should be able to eat it.